-- 6.1 The Feasibility Study [5] conducted for this band stated the Authority's plan to proceed with the implementation of the RF migration plan partly for the benefit of the important 800 MHz band, specifically the 790MHz to 862 MHz band already partly auctioned.
-The study proposed the following two steps for the consultation: - 6.1.1 Clear the 825 MHz to 830 MHz and 870 MHz to 875 MHz band as per the current regulations. - 6.1.2 Assure the licencing to IMT System conforming to the ITU frequency arrangement A3 arrangement as a part of the 800 MHz band plan in ITU Region 1 (i.e., 832 862 / 791 821 MHz).
+- 6.1.2 Assure the licencing to IMT System conforming to the ITU frequency arrangement A3 arrangement as a part of the 800 MHz band plan in ITU Region 1 (i.e., 832 862 / 791 821 MHz).
 This is because this 800 MHz 3GPP Band 20 band plan is one of the most important sub 1 GHz bands for IMT deployment in Region 1.
-There is a significantly matured global ecosystem developed for this band. - 6.2 This Radio Frequency Spectrum Assignment Plan (RFSAP) comes into effect upon publication of the final RFSAP in the Government Gazette. - 6.3 The Authority has concluded from the feasibility study consultation concerning the band 825 to 830 MHz and 870 to 875 MHz (i.e., the IMT 850MHz) that no new assignment in this band will be approved. - 6.4 Indeed, as noted earlier in Section 2.4 and 2.5, immediately post the clearance of the current IMT850 MHz Licensee from this band, through the amendment of the incumbent's licence for the destination band, the Authority will repeal this IMT850 MHz RFSAP.
+There is a significantly matured global ecosystem developed for this band. - 6.2 This Radio Frequency Spectrum Assignment Plan (RFSAP) comes into effect upon publication of the final RFSAP in the Government Gazette. - 6.3 The Authority concluded from the Feasibility Study7 consultation concerning the Band 825 to 830 MHz and 870 to 875 MHz (i.e., the IMT850) that no new assignments in this band will be approved. - 6.4 Indeed as noted earlier in Section 2.4 and 2.5 immediately post the clearance of the current IMT850 Licensee from this band, through the amendment of the incumbent's license for the destination band, the Authority will repeal this IMT850 RFSAP.